yorkulibraries/yufile/README.md

 + B 2.1.1 Presentation slides.pdf
 + B 3.1.1 Association report.pdf
 + C 1.1.1 Library committee report.pdf
-+ C 1.2.1 Univrersity committee report.pdf
++ C 1.2.1 University committee report.pdf

 All of this can be set out in a spreadsheet, which can first be used to plan the contents and then to note whether the pieces have been found and are in place.